 Lakeville is a larger medium-sized city located in the state of Minnesota.
-With a population of 67,317 people and nine constituent neighborhoods, Lakeville is the 16th largest community in Minnesota.
+With a population of 69,490 people and 14 constituent neighborhoods, Lakeville is the 11th largest community in Minnesota.

 Lakeville real estate is some of the most expensive in Minnesota, although Lakeville house values don't compare to the most expensive real estate in the U.S.

-Lakeville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lakeville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lakeville is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Lakeville who work in management occupations (12.68%), office and administrative support (12.12%), and sales jobs (11.65%).
+There are especially a lot of people living in Lakeville who work in management occupations (13.85%), sales jobs (12.41%), and office and administrative support (10.94%).

 Also of interest is that Lakeville has more people living here who work in computers and math than 95% of the places in the US.